andis-sprinkis/nix-user-config/.local/share/doc/web_browser_setup.md

-# The web browser setup
+# The web browsers setup

 ## Configuration